rolemadelen/euisblue.github.io/about.md

 I was born in Korea, raised in the States, and now working in Japan as a Foreign Language Teacher in elementary school.

-Today, I’m pursuing to become a Ruby/RoR developer.
-So, I'm spending rest of my free time before and after work studying the language, algorithm, and data structures and doing side projects.
+Today, I’m spending all my spare times in programming, algorithms, data structures, and doing side projects pursuing to become a software developer.

-I'm trying to motivate myself by running a [Study with me](https://www.youtube.com/channel/UC8hY3wjYlK2U9W4fqKN598Q?view_as=subscriber) channel.
+I'm running a [Study with me](https://www.youtube.com/channel/UC8hY3wjYlK2U9W4fqKN598Q?view_as=subscriber) channel as a form of motivation to myself.
 Feel free to join and study with me :)

-If you find any errors, typos, or awkward phrases on my posts, please point them out and let me know via [Twitter](https://twitter.com/jioneeu){:target="\_blank"}.
+If you find any errors or typos on any of the posts, please leave a comment or let me know via [Twitter](https://twitter.com/jioneeu){:target="\_blank"}.

 Thank you.